anikets2002/maze-shortest-path-finderBFS/README.md

 To run this file you have to go to cmd and change directory  to the address where the file is stored in.
 Then type the "file_name.py" in command line

+Please set your cmd resolution to 8x8 otherwise the maze will not look as a square.

 This is my first project on github, hope you all like it.